admk/admk.github.io/_posts/2017-07-13-fpga-2017-part-1-fpgas-vs-gpus.md

 Xp for dense and sparse GEMM with single-precision.
 Titan Xp with a 11 TFlops theoretical peak performance, has certainly greater throughput than Stratix 10, which is rated 10 TFlops theoretical peak performance.
-Their positions however reversed when we consider the sparse GEMM, as Titan Xp performed worse than the dense variant, and Stratix 10, with a greater performance at approximately 16.5 tera operations per second, wins the GEMM competition for deep neural networks.
+Their positions however reversed as we consider the sparse GEMM, as Titan Xp performed worse than the dense variant, and Stratix 10, with a greater performance at approximately 16.5 tera operations per second, wins the GEMM competition for deep neural networks.
 Additionally, with the advantage of hardware specialization, Stratix 10 triumphs in terms of GEMMs with reduced precision data-types such as 6-bit integers and binary (1-bit) and ternary (2-bit) representations.
+The [figure below](#nurvitadhi17) shows the RTL templates Nurvitadhi *et al.* used to generate FPGA GEMM implementations.

+![The RTL templates Nurvitadhi *et al.* used to generate FPGA GEMM implementations.](/assets/images/nurvitadhi17.png){: #nurvitadhi17 }

 I believe this paper did a good job in justifying FPGAs for deep learning applications.
 However, there is an important limiting factor to look at for